josantana/dryish.css/README.md

 ```

 #### Block
-`.media-box`
+`.christmas-tree`

 Independent, this selector has the highest level.
 Should represent the container of some kind of style.

 #### Element
-`.media-box--picture`
+`.christmas-tree--lights`

 A selector that has dependency of another element.
 Prefixed with `--` before the name of the block.

 #### Modifier
 `.mod-green .mod-bordered .mod-no-icon`

 Prefixed with `.mod-`.
 Try to place these modifiers on the higher level, to make it more reusable.
 But if you need something super specific, I have good news: This should be the only selector that could be child of another selector.
+It's recommended to place all your modifiers in a unique stylesheet.
+So, before creating a new one, you ask yourself:

+> Haven't I made a modifier for this?

+Check the list, and create a new one if not.

 #### State
 `.is-hidden .is-active .is-current .is-collapsed .is-disabled`

 Prefixed with `.is-`.
-Like `.is-hidden`, `.is-active`, `.is-current`, `.is-collapsed`, `.is-disabled`, and so on.
 Works great with Javascript.
 It's allowed to use `!importante` here.
 But ONLY here.

 #### Utilities
 `.u-clearfix .u-responsive`